TekF/Doodle/README.md

   * number of frames (code should disable gif render if 1 frame, maybe 0 frames = realtime only)
 * \<whatever\>.fx
   * shader code

+Though this locks us into 1 way of doing things, and probably trips us up later...
+However, we could then just call different scripts to switch from shader render -> model -> HTML5 / whatever... hmm...